 6. Muslin Wrap

-Muslin isn’t just a great summer fabric to wear, ladies – you should store your expensive couture in the fabric.
-Buy bags or simply wrap your clothes in muslin to avoid wear of the clothes while they lay in your cupboard.
-Muslin prevents the sequins and work on clothes from catching on something and ripping, while keeping the dust and cloth-aging agents away.
+Muslin isn’t just a great summer fabric to wear.
+It’s also great to store your expensive couture.
+Buy bags or simply wrap your clothes in muslin to avoid wear and tear while they lie in your cupboard.
+Muslin prevents the sequins and embroidery on these clothes from catching on something and ripping.
+It also keeps dust and cloth-aging agents away.